0xProject/0x-examples/gasless-v2-trading-bot/README.md

 > [!WARNING]
 > This is a demo, and is not ready for production use.
 The code has not been audited and does not account for all error handling.
 Use at your own risk.

 This demo showcases a TypeScript-based CLI trading bot that automates ERC20 token trades using the [0x Gasless API](https://0x.org/docs/gasless-api/introduction) on [Base](https://www.base.org/) network.
-The bot is designed to help traders execute gasless trades with intelligent, risk-managed strategies.
+The bot executes gasless trades with Stop Loss and Take Profit strategies.

 ## 🌟 Features